Clerks (film): Clerks: The Animated Series

+Other media

 Clerks: The Comics

 Clerks. is a series of comics written by Smith featuring characters from the film.
 In the series are Clerks: The Comic Book, Clerks: Holiday Special, and Clerks: The Lost Scene.
 Smith has discussed plans for Clerks 1.5, a comic that would bridge the gap between the original film and its sequel, to be included in a reprint of the Clerks. trade paperback.
 The story ultimately was printed in the 2006 Tales from the Clerks collection, which also included the other Clerks comics with additional View Askewniverse material.
 Smith received the Harvey Award for Best New Talent in 1999.

 Shooting Clerks

 Shooting Clerks is a 2021 biographical comedy-drama film about the making of Clerks.
-The film stars many of the original film's stars, including O'Halloran, Ghigliotti, Mewes, and Smith himself.
+The film stars many of the original film's stars, including O'Halloran, Ghigliotti, Mewes and Smith himself.
 The film had a special fine cut screening at San Diego Comic-Con on July 20, 2019, in celebration of the 25th anniversary of the original film's release.